 There are a lot of variables to take into consideration all of which range from project management to design from specification to development.
 Though each of those is important in its own regard, there’s one thing that you can expect to be constant throughout your projects and that’s writing code.

-For many, when you first begin working in software development – or in any form of writing code – it’s often that many of us think that if we can just get the project working, then we’ve done our part.
+For many, when you first begin working in software development – or any form of writing code – it’s often that many of us think that if we can just get the project working, then we’ve done our part.

 But the longer you work in the field, the more people with which you work, and the larger the project, the more you learn that it’s *not* enough just to get it working.
-Instead, there’s a level of quality that must be built into into code that makes the project work.
+Instead, there’s a level of quality that must be built into the code that makes the project work.

 Yes, it helps to know how to plan the architecture of the project and yes, it helps to have some experience with design – be it object-oriented or not – but it also helps to know the coding standards of the language and platform of which you’re working.